-A new study has tightened the link between dementia and a common class of drugs used to treat a variety of symptoms.
+A 2019 study has tightened the link between dementia and a common class of drugs used to treat a variety of symptoms.

 They include a roster of drugs for depression (such as Paxil), psychosis (such as Thorazine), Parkinson’s disease (such as Cogentin), and bladder disorders (such as Ditropan).